jayminwest/project-mosaic-template/ai_docs/glossary.md

 ### AI Service Abstraction Layer
 A code layer that provides a unified interface to multiple AI providers, allowing the application to switch between them seamlessly.

+### Email Service Layer
+A system that provides a unified interface for sending transactional emails using Resend, with React-based email templates.

 ### Prompt Management System
 A system for storing, versioning, and optimizing prompts used for AI interactions.